SazPy/Hospital-Management/docs/user-guide.md

 ## System Overview

-The Hospital Management System (HMS) is a web-based application designed to streamline hospital operations.
+The Hospital Information System (OpenMed) is a web-based application designed to streamline hospital operations.
 It manages:
 - Patient records and appointments
 - Doctor schedules and specializations
 - Room allocations and availability